titanscouting/titanscouting.github.io/general/git-github.md

   * `git config --global user.email <the email you signed up to GitHub with>`
 * You can confirm these commands worked by typing `git config --global user.name` (user.email for email)

-You would repeat this process (aside from git init and creating a new GitHub repo) whenever FTC releases an official update to their repo
-To remove a remote, use `git remote rm <remote-name>` so you can repeat the process again without naming conflicts.
-You could also skip creating new remotes altogether but it could get confusing (especially when FTC inevitably moves repos)

 ### Cloning an existing Repository
 A repository (repo) is the remote storage space for your code
 Cloning a repo downloads the repo onto your computer and sets up its configuration for use with git